 If you you don't have time to read the full whitepaper now, please try it for yourself using your own logs or following our step-by-step instructions to install and break a sample microservices app.

-Machine learning (ML) can do much better – detecting anomalous patterns automatically, creating highly diagnostic incident alerts and shortening time to resolution – without requiring human supervision or configuration.
+Machine learning (ML) can do much better – detecting correlated anomalous patterns automatically and creating highly diagnostic incident reports that shorten time to resolution – without requiring human supervision or configuration.
 But simple approaches to anomaly detection will not get us there.
 This white paper describes some of the limitations of traditional approaches and discusses newer approaches that are able to achieve significantly better results.

-However, traditional implementations still require a human to curate which metrics will be tracked via anomaly detection and pick the best models to avoid false positives.
-And when an incident is detected, DevOps, SREs or engineers still need to manually drill down into other metrics and eventually into logs to determine root cause.
+Whether alerts are generated using anomaly detection or static metrics thresholds, when an incident is detected, DevOps, SREs or engineers still need to manually drill down into other metrics and logs to determine root cause.

-Fortunately, new approaches that use machine learning are being developed to solve this problem.
-They automatically detect log and metrics patterns to catch incidents and correlate them with the root cause.
-These approaches are built to work at scale and can finally turn our logs and metrics into a more pro-active monitoring solution, that not only automatically detects incidents we were not looking for, but also can take us directly to the oot cause when an incident occurs.
+Fortunately, new machine learning approaches are being developed to solve this problem (see comparison here).
+They automatically detect patterns in logs and metrics to catch incidents and correlate them with the root cause.
+These approaches are built to work at scale and have the potential to turn logs into a more proactive solution, that not only automatically detects incidents, but also takes us directly to the root cause when an incident occurs.

-Because many vendors are jumping on the AI bandwagon, it can be hard to cut through the noise and understand which solutions are viable and genuinely work in the real world.
-This paper explains the approach Zebrium has taken to develop machine learning for logs and metrics, and why it presents a superior approach over existing methods, resulting in higher accuracy of unsupervised incident detection and also the ability to correlate incidents to root cause.
+Because there are many vendors entering the AI space, it can be hard to cut through the noise and understand which technologies work best in real-world situations.
+This paper explains the approach taken by Zebrium to develop machine learning for logs and metrics, and why it presents a superior approach over existing methods.

 As mentioned above, metrics anomaly detection can be a useful tool to detect application health incidents, with the metrics anomalies serving as symptoms of the incident.